Juan Carlos Hasbun

-Laetitia Deweer is the founder and Executive Director of CEPIA (Culture, Education and Psychology for Infants and Adolescents), an award-winning nationally accredited non-profit organization that serves over 1000 at-risk children and teenagers as well as 500 parents in Guanacaste, Costa Rica, through various education programs, psychological care and cultural activities.
-CEPIA created an Integrated Community Center, a model for social progress, dignity, solidarity and human capital development.
-The Community Center hosts programs for high-risk teenagers, children in extreme poverty, people with disabilities and children victims of violence.
-The Center also incorporates a couple of social businesses and governmental adult training programs.
+Laetitia Deweer is the vice-president and founder of CEPIA (Culture, Education and Psychology for Infants and Adolescents), an award-winning non profit nationally accredited organization that serves over 800 at-risk children, teenagers and families in Guanacaste, Costa Rica, through various education programs, psychological, legal and medical care as well as sports, arts and recreational activities.
 Laetitia was born in Belgium and as a university student she participated in social projects in Guatemala and Mexico.
-At age 23 she moved to Costa Rica and worked in a family business on the pacific coast, while she got involved as a volunteer with PANI (government child protection agency in Costa Rica).
-During this time, she became deeply concerned with the economic development shadowing extreme poverty and social exclusion.
-Laetitia studied Educational Sciences with emphasis on Family Education at the University of Ghent in Belgium.
-She also received a bachelors degree in psychology from the Universidad Latina de Costa Rica.
-She has received several certificates in EMDR psychotherapy, energetic psychology and gender violence.
-Laetitia also runs a private psychotherapeutic counseling business and works as a consultant for NGOs and foundations to improve their impact on increasing human capital, happiness and eradicating poverty.
+At age 23 she moved to Costa Rica and worked in a family business on the pacific coast for one year before getting deeply involved as a volunteer with PANI (government child protection agency in Costa Rica).
+During this time, she became deeply concerned with the economic development shadowing extreme poverty and human distress.
+Laetitia studied Educational Sciences with emphasis on Family Education at the University of Ghent in Belgium and Clinical Psychology at the Universidad Latina in Costa Rica.
+She also works as a private EMDR psychotherapist and transformational breathwork facilitator.
 Laetitia speaks Spanish, English, French and Dutch.
 To balance her life, she loves surfing, meditation and yoga.
 She is the mother of one daughter.
 Laetitia is a fellow of the ninth class of the Central America Leadership Initiative and a member of the Aspen Global Leadership Network.